-As at 31 December 2021, the Company recorded goodwill amounting to Baht 186 million, as disclosed in Note 19 to the financial statements.
+As at 31 December 2022, the Company recorded goodwill amounting to Baht 186 million.
 The assessment of goodwill impairment is a significant accounting estimate requiring the management to exercise a high degree of judgement in identifying the cash generating unit, estimating the cash inflows that are expected to be generated from the group of assets in the future, and setting an appropriate discount rate and long-term growth rate.
 This will affect the appropriateness of the amount of goodwill.